 The quality of suture knots is also a product of the skill of the person applying them.
 The positioning of knots is determined by the suture technique and wound being treated.
-These decision determine how secure the knot remains.
+These decisions determine how secure the knot remains.
 Using the wrong knots or tying them too hastily compromises knot quality.

 Potential problems caused by improper suture knots

 Proper suture knots are vital to the overall suturing process to ensure that wounds heal effectively.

 Improper suture knotting techniques can cause the knots to loosen or come undone entirely.
 This, in turn, relieves the holding tension of the suture, allowing the wound to open.
 An open wound will not heal correctly, causing infection or excessive scarring.
 Incorrect knotting techniques can also leave too much material remaining which not only becomes a snag hazard but can produce more significant irritation and discomfort to the patient.